CZDanol/QtDiscordIPC/README.md

 3. Copy Client ID and Client Secret from the Oauth2 tab on the portal and give it to the application.

 ## TODO
-* Auth key renewal on background
-* If oauth json file is invalid but exists, it screws up and does not work (check oauth validity, first locally, then against discord, then eventually reauth)
 * Receive message that was not expected as a command response signal
 	* In sendCommand, check receiving command nonce, if does not match, signal it as a standalone message
 	* Also connect to readyRead and read data if not blocking waiting for a message